 Watering Needs: Water regularly during the growing season.

 Location Tips: Perfect for trellises, fences or pergolas.
-Prune regularly to control growth.
+Prune regularly so you keep on top of it’s growth.

 Butterfly Bush is not just for butterflies.
-Its fragrant, cone shaped flowers attract hummingbirds and other pollinators.
+It has cone shaped flowers that have a wonderful scent.
+They attract hummingbirds and other pollinators.

 Growing Conditions: Full sun and well drained soil.

-Watering Needs: Water deeply but infrequently allowing the soil to dry out between waterings.
+Watering Needs: Water deeply but not too often.
+You want to allow the soil to dry out between waterings.

 Location Tips: Best for mixed borders or as a stand alone shrub.
-Deadhead spent flowers to encourage more blooms.
+Deadhead any spent flowers as doing so will encourage more flowering.

-Cosmos are easy-to-grow annuals with daisy-like flowers that attract a variety of birds and pollinators.
-Their seeds are a favorite of finches.
+Cosmos are easy to grow annuals that have flowers similar to daisies.
+They attract a variety of birds and pollinators and their seeds are loved by finches.

 Growing Conditions: Full sun and well drained soil.